Kouete-kenneth/Find-IT/README.md

 techniques, such as feature extraction and similarity scoring, will be employed to identify potential matches with high accuracy and efficiency.

+For your Presentation, focus more on the Engineering Aspect